 These vegan dinner rolls are incredibly simple in ingredients.
 In fact, you only need 5 simple ingredients:

-Activated yeast: you can use activated yeast or rapid rise yeast here, but the directions down in the recipe care are for activated yeast.
+- Activated yeast: you can use activated yeast or rapid rise yeast here, but the directions down in the recipe care are for activated yeast.
 Rapid rise will speed up the process.
+I go over this more in depth in the below sections.

-Vegan butter: for these rolls, you’ll need to measure and weigh the vegan butter, then melt it and allow the butter to come to room temperature.
-It shouldn’t be hot to the touch when going into your dinner roll dough.
+- Vegan butter: for these rolls, you’ll need to use room temperature vegan butter.
+It shouldn’t be cold to the touch when going into your dinner roll dough.
 You can use coconut oil if you’d like, but the best results will be from vegan butter.
-I recommend the salted Flora Plant Butter, which will then allow us to omit salt.
-Salt is a funky ingredient with bread, as it sometimes inhibits the rise of the dough if you use too much.
+I recommend the unsalted Miyoko’s vegan butter, then adding our sea salt after we’ve started the dough, as sometimes salt inhibits the rise of the dough if you use too much.

 How to make vegan dinner rolls